General Intents for Smart Contract Wallets

 .
 If the intent is not valid, the smart contract wallet should throw an error in the validateUserIntent

 function.
-It should be noted that validateUserIntent
+It should be noted that although validateUserIntent

-is restricted to view
+is not restricted as view

-only.
-Any kind of updates to state for things like nonce management, should be done in an individual segment on the intent itself.
+, updates to state for things like nonce management, should be done in an individual segment on the intent itself.
 This allows for maximum customization in the way users define their intents while enshrining only the minimum verification within the entry point needed to ensure intents cannot be forged.

 Solver intent validation